Reconciling Advance Payments of the Premium Tax Credit

 |400%||--||Full amount||Full amount|

 Multiply the amount for your family by the applicable percentages.
-These dollar limitations are indexed for inflation each year, so they can potentially increase in the 2019 tax year.
-The IRS has not yet published 2019 figures, but it can be expected to do so by year's end and prior to the 2020 filing season.
+These dollar limitations are indexed for inflation each year, so you'll have to recalculate your eligibility every year.